 Want the best of VICE News straight to your inbox?
 Sign up here.

-The Supreme Court could soon put an end to those traffic stops to uphold drivers’ Fourth Amendment rights, which protect against unreasonable searches or seizures.
+Now, the Supreme Court could soon put an end to those traffic stops to uphold drivers’ Fourth Amendment rights, which protect against unreasonable searches or seizures.
 It's not always clear that the driver of the car is also the registered owner, which means people could get pulled over even if they weren't doing anything wrong.

 The case, Kansas v.
 Glover, addresses whether cops can pull someone over because the car they’re driving is registered to someone with a suspended license.
 To initiate these stops, police rely on the assumption that a car’s driver is also its owner, but drivers often share cars with their family members or friends.
 And being pulled over can subject them to searches or arrests they may not have otherwise had to deal with.

 That’s especially dangerous for people of color, according to advocates.
 Black men like Philando Castile, Walter Scott, and Samuel Debose were shot and killed by police in what started as routine traffic stops.